MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/service-overview-and-network-port-requirements.md

 - The [System services ports](#system-services-ports) section:

   - Contains a brief description of each service.
-  - Displays the logical name of that service.
+  - Displays the logical name of each service.
   - Indicates the ports and protocols that each service requires for correct operation.

   Use this section to help identify the ports and protocols that a particular service uses.